Work starts on metrics for the 2020 AMR Benchmark

 “The AMR Benchmark grabs companies’ attention by giving real detail about how their peers are responding to drug resistance.
 Yet the global debate on how AMR can be tackled is complex and fast-moving.
 We are now evaluating how the next Benchmark should build on our first baseline measure.” – Gabrielle Breugelmans, Director of Research at the Access to Medicine Foundation

 The first Antimicrobial Resistance Benchmark was published in January 2018.
 It marked the first independent assessment of how pharmaceutical companies are tackling the rise of antimicrobial resistance (AMR).
 It found that some companies are active on many fronts, including antibiotic research & development and AMR surveillance, while others are taking smaller steps.

 Stakeholder consensus building

 The Foundation is currently holding face-to-face meetings and calls with experts and stakeholders working on AMR to build an updated consensus on what pharmaceutical companies should prioritise on AMR.
-The research team is talking with people from the World Health Organization, from NGOs including the Medicines Patents Pool (MPP), Open Data Institute (ODI) and other research groups and academic experts, as well as from R&D accelerators such as the Global Antibiotic Research & Development Partnership (GARDP), and pharmaceutical industry organisations such as the AMR Industry Alliance.
+The research team is talking with people from the World Health Organization, from NGOs including the Medicines Patent Pool (MPP), Open Data Institute (ODI) and other research groups and academic experts, as well as from R&D accelerators such as the Global Antibiotic Research & Development Partnership (GARDP), and pharmaceutical industry organisations such as the AMR Industry Alliance.